Syndrome of Inappropriate Antidiuretic Hormone Secretion Workup

 Hypovolemia can also be associated with a urine Na+ concentration more than 25 mEq/L if the source of volume loss is the kidney.
 Thus, diuretic use, mineralocorticoid deficiency, and salt-losing nephropathies can lead to hyponatremia with a high urine Na+ concentration.

-The presence of peripheral edema with elevated jugular venous pressure, pulmonary rales, or ascites indicates increased volume, such as in heart failure or cirrhosis (with other signs of liver failure).
+The presence of peripheral edema with elevated jugular venous pressure, pulmonary rales, or ascites indicates increased volume.
+This may be seen in conditions such as heart failure or cirrhosis (with other signs of liver failure).

 In euvolemic states, before attributing the hyponatremia to SIADH, renal disease and endocrine disorders such thyroid, pituitary, and adrenal insufficiency should be excluded.